wp-plugins/clean-login/readme.txt

 == Changelog ==

+= 1.2.1 =
+*   Rusian language included.
+Thanks to Anastassiya Polyakova
+*	Hebrew language filename fixed

 = 1.2 =
-*   Password complexity.
+*   Password complexity as option.
 Passwords must be eight characters including one upper/lowercase letter, one special/symbol character and alphanumeric characters.
-Passwords should not contain the user\'s username, email, or first/last name.Feature supported by Steve Scofield
+Passwords should not contain the user\'s username, email, or first/last name.
+Feature supported by Steve Scofield
 *	"Failed security check" replaced by "Failed security check, expired Activation Link due to duplication or date."

 = 1.1.11 =